Last updated: Feb. 25, 2022

 You only pay tax on your RRSP contributions – and any gains in the account – when you make a withdrawal.
 So if you plan on withdrawing from your RRSP in retirement, you’ll have deferred your tax liability to a time when your marginal tax rate will be much lower.

-Can’t contribute to your RRSP this year?
+Don’t worry if you can’t contribute to your RRSP this year.

-No worries!
 Your RRSP contribution room accumulates and can be carried forward to future years when your marginal tax rate is higher.